03, September 2021

 What is Continuous and Comprehensive Evaluation (CCE)?

 CCE or Continuous and Comprehensive Evaluation is a process of evaluating the child’s development in all the school-related activities.
-This was a proposal of assessment that was directed under the Right to Education Act in 2009 by the Central Board of Secondary Education of India as well as the state governments in India.
+This proposal was directed under the Right to Education Act in 2009 by the Central Board of Secondary Education of India and the state governments in India.

 Using CCE, teachers can diagnose learners' deficiencies using a variety of assessment activities.
-After completing the assessment activities, learners are provided feedback.
-The teacher gives them feedback and supports them to identify their problem areas.
+After completing the assessment activities, learners are given valuable feedback.
+The teacher guides and supports them to identify the problems.

 A) Scholastic Assessment